 The mass measurement of the SMBH at the center of our galaxy is based on the resolved orbits of the individual stars.
 Although individual stars in other galaxies can not be resolved, dynamical methods (e.g., Kormendy & Richstone, 1995; Ferrarese & Ford, 2005a; Kormendy & Ho, 2013) can be used to measure BH masses.
-The gravitational radius of influence ( $R{inf}$ ) of the SMBHs, of order $\sim$ 1-100 parsecs, require spatially resolved spectroscopy and can be resolved in nearby galaxies located within $\sim$ 300 Mpc (Ferrarese & Ford, 2005a).
+The gravitational radius of influence ( $R{inf}$ ) of the SMBHs, of order ~1-100 parsecs, require spatially resolved spectroscopy and can be resolved in nearby galaxies located within ~300 Mpc (Ferrarese & Ford, 2005a).
 The velocities of the populations of stars within $R{inf}$ can be measured by high resolution spectroscopy.
 Observed stellar light are fitted with stellar dynamics models that are determined by BH mass and as a result, the BH mass can be inferred based on the models.
 In addition, gas dynamics via nebular emission lines can also be used to to obtain BH mass.
 Both of these methods, stellar and gas dynamics, allow the BH mass in any galaxy, both in quiescent galaxies and in AGN to be measured.
-However, since bright AGN outshine their host galaxies, it is difficult to measure stellar/gas properties for bright AGN and quasars.
+However, since bright AGN and quasars.
 Also AGN are more distant which is yet another challenge for the required spatial resolution.
 Therefore, BH masses based on stellar/gas dynamics are difficult to obtain for distant, luminous AGN.